ktzalt/kvm-cookbook/README.md

 Install packages and configuration to enhance your kvm host.

+* Set vm.swappiness = 0 if the kernel < 3.5 and cpu has ept flag.
+* Load vhost_net module on Ubuntu/debian to speed up networking.
+* Avoid cpu frequency change to prevent potential clock drifting.

 ### guest-tuning recipe

 Install packages and configuration to enhance your kvm guest.

+* Change the block IO scheduler according to the attribute default["kvm"]["guest"]["tuning"]["io_scheduler"].
+By the default the noop scheduler is used.